wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-28-18-53-25.png) 6:47

-If you added that code and looked at the console, you will notice it is empty.
+If you ad that code and look at the console, you will notice it is empty.

 Let's debug that.

-Start by logging gallery before we declare the `images` variable.
+Start by logging `gallery` before we declare the `images` variable.

 ![](@attachment/Clipboard_2020-04-28-18-54-59.png) 6:54